urbit/operators.urbit.org/content/guides/which-id-should-i-buy.md

 ## The Different Types of IDs

 When talking about Urbit IDs to purchase, we are really only talking about three kinds: Galaxy, Star, and Planet.
 Moons and Comets aren’t worth buying.
 If they are for sale, it is a scam.
 Run, don’t walk, the other way.
-One of the most important functions of galaxies and stars is minting other identities, aka spawning.
+One of the most important functions of galaxies and stars is issuing other identities, aka spawning.
 There are a total of 256 galaxies.
 Each galaxy can spawn 255 stars.
 Each star can spawn 65,535 planets.
 This makes for a total of ~4.3 billion planets on the Urbit network.

 When deciding which Urbit ID to purchase you should consider what level of involvement you want in the network, as well as the current status of the Urbit ID.
 Be sure to read our “How to Inspect and ID” guide which goes over the difference between new and booted, spawned and unspawned, active and inactive Urbit IDs.